-Internal links are hyperlinks that connect content in different pages on your WordPress website or domain.
+Internal links connect content in different pages on your website or domain.

-The WordPress platform comes with great built-in internal linking functions, such as custom menus, permalinks, text links, archives, categories, and tags pages, search results pages, link widgets, sidebar widgets (e.g. Recent Posts), comments RSS, an internal link tool, read more tags, etc. Additional link features can also be added to WordPress using a range of plugins.
-In short, WordPress is an ideal platform for creating extensive content linking.
+The WordPress CMS platform comes with built-in internal linking functions, such as custom menus, permalinks, image links, archives, tags, and categories pages, site search pages, link widgets, sidebar widgets (e.g. Recent Posts), entries RSS, an internal linking tool, post excerpt links, etc. Additional link features can also be added to WordPress using plugins.
+In short, WordPress is perfect for creating extensive content linking.

-Internal content links are simply links added to your content pointing to other sections of your WordPress site.
+Internal content links are simply links added to your content to relevant sections of your website or blog.

 Here is how Wikipedia defines internal linking …